 As with most health issues, eating a good diet with good fats, fibre, and nutrient-dense produce will help.
 However, eating lots of fresh salads in winter can be hard, especially in colder climates where fresh greens aren't seasonally available.

 Winter is a great time to embrace warm, slow-cooked meals like casseroles, stews, curries and soups.
 These are all a delicious way to get the nutrients you need.
-You could consider adding a mushroom powder to your soups or slow-cooked meals to increase Vitamin D intake.
+You could consider adding a mushroom powder to your soups or slow-cooked meals to increase vitamin D intake.

 2. Vitamin D supplementation